On this page:

 - Do not take expired antibiotics.

-- Make an Appointment.
-Appointments are required for most medical services, however options are available for urgent concerns.
+- Schedule an Appointment: Appointments are required for most medical services, however options are available for urgent concerns.

 - Nurse Advice by Phone is available day and night, which may save a trip to UHS, the ER or an urgent care facility.